 - Celebrity is identified as a genre that performers whom I believe would not have been asked to perform were they not famous for other reasons and who have not contributed significantly to any specific genre.
 For example: I feel comfortable in describing Beyonce, great and terrible queen of all she surveys, as an R&B singer because she has helped to define the genre over the last 15 years.
 Kathie Lee Gifford, however, has not made any significant contribution to pop music, thus she draws the Celebrity genre distinction.

 - The genre label is more so intended to categorize the singer, not the way in which they performed the anthem.
 If you were to travel back in time to 1996 and go looking for a Mariah Carey CD at a music store, you would have to look for her by genre.
 Having spent a relatively decent amount of time perusing through music stores (and having bought a few Mariah Carey CDs & tapes), I know I would have looked for her in the Pop genre.

 You can check out the full sheet here: https://docs.google.com/spreadsheets/d/1--T_ZHGlYdTs2gqlLAs-75jj2a1jX5XB7U7E-BdFfpI/edit?usp=sharing

-I noticed some trends, but with too many variables to name, I will not say definitively whether or not this simple data set supports changes in American television viewership, American popular music, or celebrity culture in the U.S. I'll leave that to the professional analysts and let you draw your own conclusions.
+I noticed some trends.
+However, there are too many variables to name, and I will not say definitively whether or not this simple data set supports changes in American television viewership, American popular music, or celebrity culture in the U.S. I'll leave that to the professional analysts and let you draw your own conclusions.